As an Amazon Associate we earn from qualifying purchases.

 - Tomatoes, basil, and oregano

 - Keep them fresh.
-We do not want to toast or bake the vegetables to maintain their flavor and contrast with the bread.
+I do not want to toast or bake the vegetables to maintain their flavor and contrast with the bread.

 Pairing Ideas for Bruschetta